dupypy/stroke-orientation/README.md

 # Analyzing Stroke Orientation in Images

 This script is used for determining the dominant orientations of strokes present in an input image.
 It constructs a histogram showing the amount of strokes in a given orientation.
-It can also identify if the two input images are taken at different locations on the same sample by comparing their histograms.
+It can also identify if the two input images are taken at different locations on the same sample by comparing the two histograms.

 ## Requirement